KevinG396/mypage.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year master's student in Stream Based Super Computing Lab in Washington University in St. Louis, major in Computer Engineering & Electrical Engineering.
-I'm interested in AI (Especially Bayesian Problems) and System For AI (Especially AI Inference on General Processors)
+I'm interested in `AI Algorithms` (Especially Bayesian Problems) and `System For AI` (Especially AI Inference on General Processors)

 System For AI
 ======